langyunlongxmen/DS_project/Project_1/README.md

 + calendar, including listing id and the price and availability for that day
 + listing, including full descriptions and average review score
-+ reviews, including unique id for each reviewer and detailed comments one exploratory Jupyter notebook available here to show what I found:
++ reviews, including unique id for each reviewer and detailed comments

+One exploratory Jupyter notebook available here to show what I found:
 1. The september and October are the buiest time in Boston Airbnb market, also will raise the prices.
 2. Jamaica Plain, South End, Back Bay, Fenway, Dorchester are the TOP 5 regions with propertier distribution.
 3. The superhosts have 6.6% higher review points.